-Emotional Freedom Techniques or EFT proposed in 1995 (Craig, 2011) has evolved as a psychological intervention, involving 4 stages, or a “basic recipe” (Craig, 2008, p.
+Emotional Freedom Techniques (EFT)

+EFT proposed in 1995 (Craig, 2011) has evolved as an intervention, involving four stages, or a “basic recipe” (Craig, 2008, p.
 53).
 The first stage, or ‘set-up’ involves the repetition of an affirmation, such as, ‘even though I (have this problem), I deeply and completely accept myself’.
 Alongside the affirmation is the rubbing of a “Sore Spot” or “Karate Chop” point (Craig, 2008, p.
 57).
 The second stage is the gentle ‘tapping’ of 13 energy meridian points (acupressure points) on the head, torso and hands, relating this to the voicing of specific statements about the subject of their anxiety.
 The third stage is the “9 Gamut Procedure” (Craig, 2008, pp. 70-72).
 Part of this procedure is the location of the Gamut point (on the back of either hand) and then following a nine-action procedure: closing and opening the eyes, rotating the eyes, and humming.
 The fourth stage is the repetition of the sequence of tapping.

-It cannot go unmentioned that EFT has attracted controversy, with McCaslin (2009) stating that the only effective factor in such therapies is the imaginable exposure, positive self-talk, and controlled breathing.
-Even less critical scholars, such as Feinstein (2008) have suggested that energy psychology modalities, of which EFT is one of many, still have unresolved questions on the underlying mechanisms of action.
-However, Feinstein (2008) goes on to suggest that despite this, energy psychology “holds promise as a rapid and potent treatment for a range of psychological conditions” (p.
-199).

-A narrative systematic review () found that of 6 studies using EFT focusing on text anxiety (Benor, Ledger, Toussaint, Hett, & Zaccaro, 2009; Jain & Rubino, 2012; Sezgin & Özcan, 2009) and public speaking anxiety (, 2012; 2013a; Jones, Thornton, & Andrews, 2011), EFT may be an effective psychological intervention.
-In terms of test anxiety specifically, Benor et al. (2009) noted that EFT, compared to cognitive behavioural therapy alone, significantly lowered psychological distress, with participants reporting positive qualitative effects and a willingness to use the therapy in other situations.
+A narrative systematic review (Author et al., 2013) found that of 6 studies using EFT focusing on text anxiety (Benor, Ledger, Toussaint, Hett, & Zaccaro, 2009; Jain & Rubino, 2012; Sezgin & Özcan, 2009) and public speaking anxiety (Author, 2012; Author, 2013a; Jones, Thornton, & Andrews, 2011), EFT may be an effective intervention.
+In terms of test anxiety specifically, Benor et al. (2009) noted that EFT, compared to cognitive behavioural therapy (CBT) alone, significantly lowered psychological distress, with participants reporting positive qualitative effects and a willingness to use the therapy in other situations.
+Gaesser and Karan (2016, in press) have also compared EFT to CBT, and found using EFT resulted in significant reductions in adolescent anxiety in schools, especially compared to a wait-list control.
 Furthermore, Sezgin and Özcan (2009) reported that EFT may be more effective, when compared against progressive muscular relaxation in reducing test anxiety and helping students score significantly higher grades post-intervention.
 However, the effects of EFT can be more subtle, with Jain and Rubino (2012) suggesting that whilst there was a trend for EFT to be more effective in reducing test anxiety by lowering distraction, compared to no treatment, other techniques such as diaphragmatic breathing appear more effective, by increasing calmness.